tardate/LittleArduinoProjects/Equipment/NLB/xToolS1/README.md

 * Material EasySet Library: library covers all xTool machines and materials, tested in our labs to ensure the best result.
 * Software Learning Center

+Note:

+* when importing from SVG, set the source document resolution to 72 DPI.
+This will ensure that objects remain at the same scale after import.

 ## Credits and References

 * [NLB MakeIT At Libraries](https://www.nlb.gov.sg/main/services/MakeIT-at-Libraries)